RobertAlbus/robertalbus-content/projects/studio-social.md

 @@@

 This application allows event coordinators to log in and upload posters for the upcoming events.
-This single-asset approach allows the event coordinators to utilize existing event assets and to administer the website with minimal effort and input.
+The client application is written in Angular.
+The back end leverages AWS serverless technologies and Infrastructure as Code.

 Notable features:
 * Front end client is written with Angular